 Recovery strategies are a vital part of the ESA’s scheme – they present science-based recommendations on protecting and recovering species.
 That is why the ESA requires the Minister to issue them within strict deadlines.

 But instead of meeting these deadlines, delayed action by the MNRF has left numerous species in the lurch.
-As of June 2017, when Ecojustice lawyers filed a lawsuit against the Minister, recovery strategies were overdue for more than 40 threatened and endangered species.
+As of September 2017, when Ecojustice lawyers filed a lawsuit against the Minister, recovery strategies were overdue for approximately 40 threatened and endangered species.
 In some cases, MNRF has missed its deadline by more than seven years.

 That is way too long for species at imminent risk of disappearing from the province or from the planet.